 Waiting for On Campus Counseling

-If, however, you and your intake counselor determine that you would benefit from additional support, your counselor will help you connect with the appropriate resources.
+If, however, you and your intake clinician determine that you would benefit from additional support, your clinician will help you connect with the appropriate resources.
 Specialized treatment, psychiatric care, and ongoing psychotherapy are all available in the nearby community, and insurance benefits generally help cover your costs.
-Your counselor at the Center can help you determine where and how to connect to whatever support is most appropriate for your individual needs.
+Your clinician at the Center can help you determine where and how to connect to whatever support is most appropriate for your individual needs.

-THERE IS NO NEED TO WAIT TO BEGIN ONGOING COUNSELING -- A CENTER COUNSELOR CAN HELP YOU CONNECT NOW WITH PRIVATE CARE THAT IS MAXIMALLY AFFORDABLE, ACCESSIBLE, AND APPROPRIATE FOR YOU.
+THERE IS NO NEED TO WAIT TO BEGIN ONGOING COUNSELING -- A CENTER CLINICIAN CAN HELP YOU CONNECT NOW WITH PRIVATE CARE THAT IS MAXIMALLY AFFORDABLE, ACCESSIBLE, AND APPROPRIATE FOR YOU.

 The following guide provides answers to students' most frequently asked questions about waiting for on-campus counseling.